-When you are experiencing something unpleasant and a negative emotion arises—whether you're stuck in traffic, waiting in line at the grocery store or dealing with a rude comment from a boss or co-worker—Williamson says to practice taking control of the emotion.
+When you are experiencing something unpleasant and a negative emotion arises—whether you're stuck in traffic, waiting in line at the grocery store or dealing with a rude comment from a boss or co-worker—aim to practice taking control of the emotion.

 When the emotion comes up, stop and tell yourself, "my mind is experiencing unpleasantness".
 Repeat the phrase three times, and allow yourself to acknowledge and feel the negative emotion.
 Then, tell yourself, "this will pass" before taking a deep breath and counting to 10.

 The practice of mindfulness isn’t over when you have finished one of these exercises.
 The focus and clarity you have gained will carry forward throughout the rest of the day in all of your activities and interactions.